Joe Marler

 Joseph William George Marler (born 7 July 1990) is an English former rugby union player who played as a prop for Premiership Rugby club Harlequins.
 He played for the England national team until his retirement in November 2024.
+Since retiring he has become a podcaster and TV personality.

 Early life

-Marler was educated at Maynards Green Primary School and Heathfield Community College and began playing at the age of 11 for Eastbourne Sharks.
+Marler grew up in Heathfield, East Sussex, where he was educated at Maynards Green Primary School and Heathfield Community College and began playing at the age of 11 for Eastbourne Sharks.
 His stepping stones in the game not only include playing for Sussex Under 14-18 but also representing London & South East in 2006.

 Marler started his career at Haywards Heath RFC in Sussex where he played in the same side as fellow England international Billy Twelvetrees.